amanchadha/FRVSR-GAN/README.md

 ## Dataset

-To evaluate our proposed model, we used the [Vimeo90K](http://data.csail.mit.edu/tofu/testset/vimeo_test_clean.zip) dataset collected in the TOFlow project of MIT CSAIL [8] which contains around 90,000 7-frame HR sequences with a fixed resolution, extracted from 39K video clips from Vimeo.com.
+To evaluate our proposed model, we used the [Vimeo90K](http://data.csail.mit.edu/tofu/testset/vimeo_test_clean.zip) dataset collected in the TOFlow project of MIT CSAIL which contains around 90,000 7-frame HR sequences with a fixed resolution, extracted from 39K video clips from Vimeo.com.
 When training our models, we generate the corresponding LR frame for each HR input frame by performing 4x down-sampling.
 To extend our dataset further, we have also built a video-to-frames tool to collect more data for testing from YouTube.

 ## Results

-We trained our model on the dataset for 9 epochs. and compared with default SRGAN model in the repo. **We did not retrain SRGAN in our dataset**, so the result is for reference only.

-The following results are produced by 7-epoch model.

-### Temporal Profiles

 ![results](https://github.com/amanchadha/iSeeBetter/blob/master/images/iSeeBetter_Results.jpg)